DiversityDatabaseProject/Tensorflow_ObjectDetection/README.md

 # Installation Instructions

 ## Pre-requisites
-- Create Python virtual environmentand and activate it.
+- Create Python3.x virtual environmentand and activate it.
 I STRONGLY advise against 'conda', at least NOT for Windows.
 It will mess up your life.
 And give you nightmares.
 And lots of brain cells dying for nothing.<br>
 - git<br>

 ## About the Shell Scripts